Nonlinear frequency conversion is controlled by vacuum fluctuations: Role of the local density of states

+Figures~\ref{DOSMeasCalc} (a) and (b) show the integrated measured and calculated blue-converted signal as a function of inverse quality factor $(1/Q)$, respectively.
+We observe an excellent agreement between the measured and calculated intensities of frequency converted light.
+It is remarkable that the amount of frequency-converted light increases as much as $3 \times$ with increasing inverse $Q$-factor in both our measurements and calculations.
+At this point one might hypothesize that the dramatic increase is due to the larger (broadband frequency integrated) internal intensity in a lower $Q$-factor cavity.
+However, we verified that the change of integrated internal intensity is only $5\%$ within the range of $Q$-factors studied here (see Supplementary Material), since the broader bandwidth in a low-$Q$ cavity is offset by the lower maximum field amplitude.
+Hence, this hypothesis is invalid.

-Figure~\ref{DOSMeas} shows the blue-converted signal as a function of inverse quality factor $(1/Q)$.
-It is remarkable that the amount of frequency-converted light is inversely proportional with $Q$.
-In nanophotonics, the quality factor $Q$ is known to gauge the local density of optical states (LDOS) on resonance at the cavity center $\rho_c(\omega_{c},z_c)$, and it plays a central role in the Purcell effect~\cite{purcell.1946.pr, gerard.1998.prl}.
-However, this notion implies that the signal decreases with increasing LDOS, which is at odds with cavity quantum electrodynamics (QED).
-In contrast, we find that the LDOS at frequencies \emph{outside} the resonance can be identified with $1/Q$~(see Supplementary Information, Theory).
-This contribution includes the LDOS-continuum from the surrounding vacuum $\rho_v(\omega,z_c)$ that tunnels into the cavity through the Bragg mirrors~\cite{yeganegi.2014.prb}.
-This new concept, combined with our observations in Fig.~\ref{DOSMeas} indicates that the color-converted intensity increases with the vacuum LDOS.
-The increasing intensity of frequency-converted light with $1/Q$ does not agree with the traditional nonlinear argument (rate of change of the phase), since the rate is the same for all cavities.
-Our identification that the LDOS plays a central role in nonlinear color-conversion in confined media is a novel nanophotonic key aspect of nonlinear optics.\cite{boyd.2008.book}
+In nanophotonics, the quality factor $Q$ is known to gauge the local density of optical states (LDOS) \textit{on resonance} at the cavity center $\rho_c(\omega_{c},z_c)$, that plays a central role in the Purcell effect in cQED~\cite{purcell.1946.pr, gerard.1998.prl}.
+Thus, the trend in Figures~\ref{DOSMeasCalc} (a, b) would imply that the frequency-converted signal decreases with increasing LDOS, which is opposite to common lore in nanophotonics where a signal typically increases with increasing LDOS.
+The solution to this paradox is rooted in our realization that the LDOS \emph{at frequencies outside the resonance} can be identified with $1/Q$~(see Supplementary Material, Theory).
+This LDOS is the density of the vacuum fluctuations $\rho_v(\omega,z_c)$ that surround the cavity structure and that tunnel into the cavity through the Bragg mirrors~\cite{hasan.2018.prl}.
+Therefore, our observations in Figure~\ref{DOSMeasCalc} imply that the color-converted intensity increases with the vacuum LDOS that leaks into the central layer where light is generated, mostly at frequencies outside the resonance (see Fig.~\ref{SingleSwitch}).
+The increasing intensity of frequency-converted light with $1/Q$ does not agree with the traditional nonlinear argument (namely rate of change of the phase), since the rate of change is the same for all cavities, regardless of $Q$.
+Our identification that the LDOS plays a central role in nonlinear color-conversion introduces a novel concept in nonlinear optics.